Tackle the HR issues plaguing you this Halloween with this helpful guide.

 Recruiting Nightmare …“It’s a full moon!”

 Rather than waiting for an employee to leave the company, it’s better to always be on the hunt for the best talent out there.
-For example, you can include a general ad on your careers page with the phrase, “We’re always looking for new talent,” which allows people of all skill sets to apply to your company at any time.
+For example, you can include a note on your careers / jobs page with the phrase, “We’re always looking for amazing talent,” which allows people of all skill sets to apply to your company at any time.
 Or, create a LinkedIn page just for potential candidates to chat with current employees.
 Such communication keeps candidates continually engaged and grows relationships, which can, when the need arises, turn into job opportunities.

 And we know the coronavirus has affected everything this year …. even the HR recruiting tech stack.
 Use these tips to keep up with scaling HR demands and unknown surprises.